 Once the emergency has been resolved, contact The Center for Student Life at Ext.
 2041 to fill out a detailed incident report.

 Missing Person Procedure: A person may be declared “missing” when his or her whereabouts are unknown and unexplainable for a period of time that is regarded by knowledgeable persons as highly unusual or suspicious in consideration of the subject’s behavior patterns, plans, or routines.
-The following procedures are to be followed if a missing person complaint is made to Rochester College Security or The Center for Student Life.
+The following procedures are to be followed if a missing person complaint is made to Rochester University Security or The Center for Student Life.